kev-liuht/Nexys_HFT_Accelerator/SW/README.md

+# Software Directory
-# This directory contains the baseline software implementation of the HFT system, as well as the web market interface.
+This directory contains the baseline software implementation of the HFT system, as well as the web market interface.